After 12 months working on the front lines of the Covid 19 pandemic it was time for a work holiday.

 When you’re done working, wouldn’t you love witnessing a tropical sunset?
 Or a walk on the beach at lunch?

-Pro Tip: If you’re going to a tropical climate, pack a couple of t-shirts and shorts, flip flops and walking shoes, toiletries, and underwear – have things laundered rather than packing heavy.
+Pro Tip: If you’re going to a tropical climate like Belize, here’s what you pack: a couple of t-shirts and shorts, flip flops and walking shoes, toiletries, and underwear – have things laundered rather than packing heavy.

 I learned early to create my work TO DO list, but not a schedule per se.